Slip & Fall

 - If the owner or an employee knew, or should have known, of the dangerous surface and did nothing about it.

 If you’ve been injured in a slip & fall, your first priority should be to obtain proper medical care.
 Your next step should be to contact an attorney experienced in such cases to ensure that your rights are protected.
-The attorneys at Suk Law Firm have represented numerous slip and fall victims and their families for over 40 years.
+The attorneys at Suk Law Firm have represented numerous slip and fall victims and their families.
 We have won large verdicts and settlements in excess of one million dollars for slip & fall victims.
 We also routinely handle much smaller cases involving smaller injuries.
 If you have been injured in a slip & fall accident, you may be entitled to compensation for lost wages, medical expenses, and pain and suffering.

 While Minnesota has a six-year statute of limitations for negligent maintenance, operation or inspection, there is a much shorter two-year statute of limitations for an injury caused by defective design or construction.
 It is crucial to take action as soon as possible to preserve evidence, contact witnesses, and ensure that your rights are protected.